jwatowatson/RecurrentVivax/Pooled_Final_Analysis/Pooled_Analysis.md

 # Allele frequencies

-There are a few ways of computing these.
-A natural first approach is to use the monoclonal data.
-However, some alleles are only seen in polyclonal infections, rending this approach not viable.
-A statistically rigorous approach would be to use a model for MS allele frequencies (e.g. Escalante 2015).
-At the moment we are using the empirical allele frequencies from the a specified dataset, with a Dirichlet-esque weight of 5 (5 pseudo-observations).
+We use a multinomial-dirichlet model with subjective weight.
 Setting the weight to 0 recovers unweighted empirical allele frequencies.

 ```